pingcap/docs-cn/tidb-resource-control.md

     ```

 2. For TiDB Self-Hosted, you can use the `resource-control.enabled` parameter to control whether to use request scheduling based on resource group quotas.
 For TiDB Cloud, the value of the `resource-control.enabled` parameter is `true` by default and does not support dynamic modification.
 If you need to disable it for TiDB Dedicated clusters, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).

+3. For TiDB Self-Hosted, you can use the `enable_resource_control` configuration item to control whether to enable TiFlash resource control.
+For TiDB Cloud, the value of the `enable_resource_control` parameter is `true` by default and does not support dynamic modification.
+If you need to disable it for TiDB Dedicated clusters, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).

 </CustomContent>